 This article has been updated to include comments from a conference call.

-The firm finished the quarter with $1.4 billion in cash and cash equivalents.
+The company ended the quarter with $102.5 million in cash and investments.